gdnmobilelab/mock-aws-sinon/readme.md

 ### How do I use it?

+First, install it:

+    npm install mock-aws-sinon

-Rather than call `sinon.stub`, you can call this module as a function, which will return a stub.
+Then, rather than call `sinon.stub`, you can call this module as a function, which will return a stub.
 Like so:

     var mockAWSSinon = require('mock-aws-sinon');